cohenoa33/syncflow/packages/dashboard-web/README.md

   ## 📝 Notes
 - This package is both UI and server — no separate backend needed
 - Designed for **local dev + demo deployments**
-- Authentication, multi-tenancy, and distributed tracing are planned
+- AI insight rate limiting and sampling are implemented for production safety
-- AI insight rate limiting and UI feedback are implemented for production safety
+- Authentication and multi-tenant support are planned

 © 2025 Noa Rabin Cohen — MIT License